AltonV/autoremote/README.md

 Devices are saved with sqlite3 in ~/.autoremote/devices.db

 If you don't know how to get your personal key [follow this link](http://joaoapps.com/autoremote/personal/)
+Since version 0.1.0 you can use the goo.gl url instead of the key when adding devices.

 ## Installation